Senate Republicans seek tougher Medicaid cuts and lower SALT deduction in Trump's big bill

 Fundamental to the package is the extension of some $4.5 trillion in tax breaks approved during his first term, in 2017, that are expiring this year if Congress fails to act.
 There are also new ones, including no taxes on tips, as well as more than $1 trillion in program cuts.

-After the House passed its version, the nonpartisan Congressional Budget Office estimated the bill would add $2.4 trillion to the nation's deficits over the decade, and leave 10.9 fewer people without health insurance, due largely to the proposed new work requirements and other changes.
+After the House passed its version, the nonpartisan Congressional Budget Office estimated the bill would add $2.4 trillion to the nation's deficits over the decade, and leave 10.9 million more people without health insurance, due largely to the proposed new work requirements and other changes.

 The biggest tax breaks, some $12,000 a year, would go to the wealthiest households, CBO said, while the poorest would see a tax hike of roughly $1,600.
 Middle-income households would see tax breaks of $500 to $1,000 a year, CBO said.